paul-chunwong/REX_2022_Facial_Expression/README.md

 # REX_2022

 Tasks for upcoming week:
+- Revise and improve the details of the abstract (A & A)
+- Try to write up the template for the remaining paragraphs in the paper such as methodology, can leave the data empty for now (A & A)
 - Write workflow (Z & P)
 - Data Collection for both normal and abnormal ppl (Z & P)
 - Deepface speed optimization (Z & P)
 - pandas dataframe for filtering data (Z & P)
 - machine learning using decision tree algorithm with sklearn framework (my friend)
-- statistical for the result (Anna & my friend)
+- result and conclusion in statistical meaning (Anna & my friend) (edited)